Martain-mwx/Geo-Privacy-Inference/README.md

 # Geo-Privacy-Inference

-# Inrroduction
+# Introduction

-This code repository stores program implementation for paper submission *Geo-Privacy Inference: A Novel GPU Side-Channel Attacks against WebGL*
+This code repository stores program implementation for paper submission *Geo-Privacy Inference: A Novel GPU Side-Channel Attacks against WebGL*.

  # Directory structure

-- OfflinePhase:
-- OnlinePhase:

-For more description on each part, please refer to the paper and README files in each directory.
+Extension: provide source code for the attack extension.

+Selemium: provides scripts that automatically collect WebGL-rendered data.

+Server: the background implemented by Java is used for preliminary time series segmentation and the background of the Python implementation is used for classification.

+Model: